 You can also use a manual invocation with the RequestResponse type.
 There are other benefits of real-time testing that will make the process enhanced with new features and improved customer experience.
-This will trigger the AWS lambda function to perform better than other cloud services.
+This will trigger the AWS lambda function to perform better than other cloud architects.

-1.4 Mass Emailing Using AWS Lambda & SES
+2.4 Mass Emailing Using AWS Lambda & SES

 SNS (Amazon Simple Notification Service) is in charge of topic creation and determining which subscribers will be notified.
 The AWS Lambda functions of messages can change it and publish it.

 Every year, large organizations send billions of transactional emails, as well as newsletters and other items.
 It is a part of their everyday work and they have to innovate this approach every now and then.
 Every marketing approach now requires the use of mass emailing.
-It is, nevertheless, highly costly and necessitates technical knowledge.
+It is, nevertheless, highly costly and necessitates technical expertise.

 This one is another essential use case of AWS Lambda that works best with SES (Simple email service) that is smooth by making a way in assisting and arranging an affordable in-house flow of email.
 Its working is also quite easy.
-All the user needs to do is upload a file that will push to initiate the S3 event.
-Trailing that the Lambda function will also get evoked adding Dynamo DB to the database.
+All the user needs to do is upload a CSV file that will push to initiate the S3 event.
+Trailing that the Lambda function will also get evoked adding DynamoDB to the database.
 Now the email will be directly and quickly passed on to the newly added address.

-1.5 AWS Lambda in Discovering Alexa
+2.5 AWS Lambda in Discovering Alexa

 Who hasn’t heard of Alexa?
-It is one of the largest inventions of Artificial intelligence in the field which has digitally transformed the world.
+It is one of the largest inventions of Artificial Intelligence in the field which has digitally transformed the world.
 Its invention has given hope and scope to many small and large businesses to invent something on the same grounds.
 Amazon used AWS Lambda to develop Alexa.

 Alexa is the technology that enables us to speak to our devices and have them reply to our commands.
-Alexa employs skills, which are executable commands.
+Alexa requires skills, which are executable commands.
 When you ask Alexa a question, she creates a skill that may be attached to your Lambda functions to process an event.

 To do so, say “Alexa” followed by your vocal message, which is then sent to the Cloud for analysis.

-1.6 Automated Backups and Everyday Tasks
+2.6 Automated Backups and Everyday Tasks

 When configuring EC2 instances, AWS Lambda may be used to automate activities like EBS snapshots and AMI creation.
-In an S3 bucket, backup images can be saved.
+S3 bucket can be used for creating backups of images.
 AWS accounts can benefit from scheduled Lambda events for housekeeping.
-Using the boto3 Python libraries and hosted in AWS Lambda, you can quickly create backups, check for idle resources, generate reports, and other tasks that occur often in AWS services.
+Using the boto3 Python libraries and hosted in AWS Lambda, you can quickly create backups, check for idle resources, generate reports, and other tasks that occur often in other AWS services.

-2. AWS Lambda Opens Possibilities
+3. AWS Lambda Opens Possibilities